hannutt/FlaskApi/README.md

 The connection between the mongo databases and the program is made using the Mongo URI. in this case the Mongo uri starts with mongodb://localhost:27017/(db)/(col). db and col are the parameters of the database name and the collection, the contents of which are obtained from the user's selections in the drop-down menu.

+CREATE A NEW COLLECTION IN THE SELECTED MONGO DATABASE

+Creating a collection is started by clicking the "create new collection" checkbox. click calls a JavaScript function that creates an html input field. the name of the new collection is written in the input field and the "create" button is clicked.
+The name of the database and the name of the new collection are passed to a Python function that communicates with the PyMongo client and creates a new collection.
+Once the user has selected a mongo database, it is possible to create new collections in the selected database.

 ACCESS TO LOCAL MySQL DATABASE USING HTML-UI

 All local mysql databases are fetched with the "show databases" command when the user clicks the "access mysql databases" dialog. the results (i.e. database names) are looped in a for loop and displayed in the html dropdown menu.